Crispy Herbed Panko Chicken: crispy, juicy, and ultra-flavorful chicken that couldn't be easier to make!

 This panko crusted chicken recipe is...

-With just a few steps, no dredging, flour, eggs, or deep-frying, this panko breaded chicken breast is a fast-track way to enjoying a fried chicken-like dinner tonight!
+With just a few steps, no dredging, flour, eggs, or deep-frying, this panko breaded chicken breast is a fast-track way to enjoying a healthier fried chicken dinner tonight!

 - Chicken cutlets - or, boneless skinless chicken breasts, cut in half horizontally

-- Light mayonnaise - or reduced-fat mayo; I use Best Foods Olive Oil Mayonnaise
+- Light mayonnaise - or reduced-fat mayo like Best Foods Olive Oil or Avocado Oil Mayonnaise

 - Minced garlic